vedantjain8/qdue-flask/README.md

 | `-p 7001:80` | WebUI |  |

 ## TODO list
-[x] sqlite to MongoDB or PostgreSQL
+-[x] sqlite to MongoDB or PostgreSQL
-[x] Point the root to app path
+-[x] Point the root to app path
-[ ] password change
+-[ ] password change
+-[ ] add logging
+-[ ] reposition the select color button
-[ ] Qdue image built with print statement to check
+-[ ] Qdue image built with print statement to check
-[ ] Add validation for everything
+-[ ] Add validation for everything
-[ ] Add privacy so that no one can see my notes
+-[ ] Add privacy so that no one can see my notes